SimpleMD/javascript-tutorial-zh/1-js/02-first-steps/14-function-basics/article.md

 ## Naming a function [#function-naming]

 Functions are actions.
 So their name is usually a verb.
-It should briefly, but as accurately as possible describe what the function does.
-So that a person who reads the code gets the right clue.
+It should be brief, as accurate as possible and describe what the function does, so that someone reading the code gets an indication of what the function does.

 It is a widespread practice to start a function with a verbal prefix which vaguely describes the action.
 There must be an agreement within the team on the meaning of the prefixes.